-The Advantages of Cooking with a Live Fire
+The Advantages of Grilling with a Live Fire

-Summer is just around the corner, and for those avid grillers among us, the gas versus charcoal debate rages on.
+Gas versus charcoal grilling is an age old debate that rages on amongst avid grillers.
 The Hearth, Patio and Barbecue Association announced last month that it will be another strong year for the barbecue industry; showing that over 85 percent of North American households owns a grill or smoker.
-They also noted that charcoal grill purchases have been on the rise over the past few years, accounting for 41 percent of all grill sales in the United States, second only to gas grill sales which make up 57 percent of the market.
+Grill purchases have been on the rise over the past few years, accounting for 41 percent of all grill sales in the United States, second only to gas grill sales which make up 57 percent of the market.

 Whatever your preference, cooking with a live fire can deliver incredible results.
 And, from the searing, dry heat that’s typical of charcoal, to the earthy, wood flavor that smoking imparts, there is something deeply primal about mastering a live fire.